IT-Academy-BCN/ita-challenges-backend/GUIDELINES.md

    Remplace "branch-name"  with a descriptive name indicating  the changes you plan to make

-6. Open the "contributors.mdf" file and add your name and your GitHub.
+6. Open the "contributors.md" file and add your name and your GitHub.

 7. After doing a git add and git commit, do the following git push: